Hotpoint Home Appliances

 2014: Whirlpool Corporation acquires Indesit

 Whirlpool Corporation acquires Indesit Company, bringing Hotpoint, Indesit, and Whirlpool under a single corporate structure for the first time.
-This makes Whirlpool one of Europe’s largest appliance manufacturers and gives it ownership of the two most widely owned appliance brands in UK homes.
+This makes Whirlpool one of Europe’s largest appliance manufacturers and gives it ownership of two of the most widely owned appliance brands in UK homes.

 April 2024: Beko Europe established